cscorley/dissertation/chapters/2_related/5_dit.md

 Knowing which component a request belongs to provides two benefits: knowing the component reduces the time-to-fix of a report [@Guo-etal_2011], and only members of the team associated with the component need consideration for recommendation.
-The paper reports a comparative study on three variations ofwould categorization approaches and finds LDA improves categorization over other approaches [@Anvik-etal_2006].
+The paper reports a comparative study on three variations of categorization approaches and finds LDA improves categorization over other approaches [@Anvik-etal_2006].

 @Jeong-etal_2009 use a Markov chain-based learning algorithm that considers bug reassignment information.
 Using their bug reassignment model, they reduce the